Click on any of the categories below to find answers to common scholarship questions.

 How do I know if my application is complete?

-The BC Foundation Scholarship (Cognito Forms system) application will not allow you to submit an incomplete application.
+The BC Foundation Scholarship application will not allow you to submit an incomplete application.

 The BC Foundation will email you with confirmation that your application has been submitted.
-If you do not receive this email, you can use your “Saved Application link” to return to your application and click on the section 12 titled “Agreement & Consent” and click the “Submit” button at the bottom of the page.
-If you are experiencing issues, contact Scholarships@bellevuecollege.edu for assistance.
+If you are experiencing issues, contact email@example.com for assistance.

 How many recommendations will be required?